 All classes in this major will be held in English.
-The 124 credits necessary for graduation can be obtained entirely from courses in English.
+The 124 credits necessary for graduation can be obtained entirely from courses in English (except "Japanese Language Courses").
 By learning side by side with students from many countries and regions, students will have the opportunity to come into contact with a variety of cultures and value systems.
 The major will instill in students understanding and adaptability towards other cultures, as well as advanced language ability, creating key players that will connect Japan to the world and the world to Japan.

 Caution: For students entering from AY 2018, along with the graduation thesis becoming mandatory, the College of International Relations will no longer offer the Early Graduation System.